Reported Speech in English Grammar

 Example:

-→ She asked him how often he worked.
+→ I asked how he was that day.

-→ He asked me if/whether I knew any famous people.
+→ He asked me if/whether there was any room to negotiate on price.

 Example: